Tools4everBV/HelloID-Conn-Prov-Target-SpeakAp/README.md

 ## Introduction

-_HelloID-Conn-Prov-Target-SpeakApp_ is a _target_ connector.
-SpeakApp provides a set of REST API's that allow you to programmatically interact with it's data.
+_HelloID-Conn-Prov-Target-SpeakAp_ is a _target_ connector.
+SpeakAp provides a set of REST API's that allow you to programmatically interact with it's data.
 The HelloID connector uses the API endpoints listed in the table below.

 ### SCIM API

-SpeakApp uses a SCIM based API for user provisioning.
+SpeakAp uses a SCIM based API for user provisioning.
 For more information on SCIM: www.simplecloud.info

 | Endpoint     | Description |
 | ------------ | ----------- |